Legana/ML_vs_homology/05_amp_training_data_preparations.md

 that will be applied to train the classification models.

 The phyla Chordata, Arthropoda and Streptophyta contain the most AMPs.
-Want to pick the organism with the most AMPs in each taxonomic group within these three phyla.
+Therefore I want to pick the organism with the most AMPs in each taxonomic group within these three phyla.

 The phyla Evosea and Nematoda both have a single organism (*D. discoideum* (amoeba) and *C. elegans* (roundworm), respectively) with around 10 AMPs which could maybe be added to the test.
 The remaining phyla only have organisms that have less than 5 AMPs each, so these are not worth adding.

+Notes: How many AMPs present for each *chosen* organism in new training DB.
+Use range of taxonomic distances to stretch out distance x axis.
+10 borderline, over 20 is good.

 ``` r
 uniprot_and_amp_dbs_amps %>%